louixs/tsushin/README.md

 # tsushin (通信)
 Übersicht widget : Dynamically updating line chart that shows total up and down data being transferred to your Mac in kB.
 Heavily inspired by the work of Dion Munk -  network-throughput

-Tsushin means communication in Japanese for those who have been wondering.
+ Of course you might want to know what tsushin means in case you haven't studied Japanese before, it means communication.

 ## How to use:
 Just copy tsushin.widget folder to your Widgets Folder. _Please let me know if you get error that says .bash_profile does not exists._